Dileep2412/dileep2412/README.md

 I'm a passionate developer focused on building **scalable, real-world web applications** with clean code and thoughtful design.
 I enjoy solving problems — whether it's a complex algorithm or a tricky UI bug.

-Currently deepening my skills in **Backend Development** and **Data Structures & Algorithms** while actively building projects that matter.
+Currently deepening my skills in **Backend Development** and **Data Structure & Algorithms** while actively building projects that matter.

 ---